 The Android 10 beta reverted back to the old days with a far more limited release.

-While we don’t know how the Android 11 beta will work exactly, you can expect the Galaxy S20 and upcoming Galaxy Note 20 to take part.
-We also expect a release for Galaxy S10 and Galaxy Note 10 models.
+While we don’t know how the Android 11 beta will work exactly, you can expect the Galaxy Note 20 to take part at some point.
+We also expect to see a release for Galaxy S10 and Galaxy Note 10 models down the road.

 Samsung Galaxy Android 11 Release Date